vlandham/captain_z/out/captain_z.md

 #

-Back on the deck of The Sea Breaker, Captain Spears and his men were racing to their row boats, which were docked on the tail end of the ship.
+Back on the deck of the Sea Breaker, Captain Spears and his men were racing to their row boats, which were docked on the tail end of the ship.

 Three steps in and two of them had tripped and fallen over even more ropes.